Ford has debuted its all-new

 Festival of Speed earlier this year.
 Everyone will be able to experience

 on October 2nd, 2018 for Xbox One and Windows 10 PC.
-It’ll also be available on the Xbox Game
+It’ll also be

 Pass monhtly subscription service from Microsoft on the same day.

 built specifically for Europe, you can read all about the off-road high-performance

 Alan is the co-founder and co-owner of FullThrottle Media.
-As someone who enjoys spending all his free time playing video games, he delivers the latest in news stories, reviews, and feature articles to the website, as well as videos on his YouTube channel and livestreams over on Mixer.
+As someone who enjoys spending all his free time playing video games, he keeps the website updated with new and relevant content, including news stories, reviews and opinion pieces for the games he likes writing about the most.
+He also tweets too much, probably.